-41 REQUESTS FOR FLEXIBLE WORKING ARRANGEMENTS
+42 REQUESTS FOR FLEXIBLE WORKING ARRANGEMENTS

-- 41.1 Employees are entitled to request flexible employment arrangements in accordance with the provisions of the NES (refer to Chapter 2, Part 2-2, Division 4 of the Act). - 41.2 An employee who is a parent, or has responsibility for the care, of a child may request the employer for a change in working arrangements, including changes in hours of work, changes in patterns of work and changes in location of work, to assist the employee to care for the child if the child: - (a) is under school age; or - (b) is under 18 and has a disability. - 41.3 The employee is not entitled to make the request unless: - (a) for an employee other than a casual employee-the employee has completed at least 12 months of continuous service with the employer immediately before making the request; or - (b) for a casual employee-the employee: - (i) is a long term casual employee of the employer immediately before making the request; and - (ii) has a reasonable expectation of continuing employment by the employer on a regular and systematic basis. - 41.4 The request must: - (a) be in writing; and - (b) set out details of the change sought and of the reasons for the change. - 41.5 The employer must give the employee a written response to the request within 21 days, stating whether the employer grants or refuses the request.
+- 42.1 Employees are entitled to request flexible employment arrangements in accordance with the provisions of the NES (refer to Chapter 2, Part 2-2, Division 4 of the Act). - 42.2 In the following are the circumstances: - a) the employee is the parent, or has responsibility for the care, of a child who is of school age or younger; - b) the employee is a carer (within the meaning of the Carer Recognition Act 2010); - c) the employee has a disability; - d) the employee is 55 or older; - e) the employee is experiencing violence from a member of the employee's family; - f) the employee provides care or support to a member of the employee's immediate family, or a member of the employee's household, who requires care or support because the member is experiencing violence from the member's family. - 42.3 The employee is not entitled to make the request unless: - (a) for an employee other than a casual employee-the employee has completed at least 12 months of continuous service with the employer immediately before making the request; or - (b) for a casual employee-the employee: - (i) is a long term casual employee of the employer immediately before making the request; and - (ii) has a reasonable expectation of continuing employment by the employer on a regular and systematic basis. - 42.4 The request must: - (a) be in writing; and - (b) set out details of the change sought and of the reasons for the change. - 42.5 The employer must give the employee a written response to the request within 21 days, stating whether the employer grants or refuses the request.

-42. GRIEVANCE AND DISPUTE RESOLUTION PROCEDURES
+43. GRIEVANCE AND DISPUTE RESOLUTION PROCEDURES